reginash99/Rescue-mate/README.md

 In order for the api to work, you need to run these commands (all of these inside your conda environment):

-conda install fastapi
-conda install uvicorn
-conda install python-multipart
+`conda install fastapi -c conda-forge -c pytorch -c nvidia` `conda install uvicorn -c conda-forge -c pytorch -c nvidia` `conda install python-multipart c conda-forge -c pytorch -c nvidia`

 This is how to start the backend server (run it on wsl ubuntu, inside the backend folder): uvicorn api_server:app --reload.